sibocw/sibocw.github.io/cv.md

     - Thesis director: Prof. Pavan Ramdya
     - Doctoral Program in Computational and Quantitative Biology
 - MSc (2018–2019)
-    - National Center for Supercomputing Applications (NCSA) and Dept of Natural Resources and Environmental Sciences (NRES), University of Illinois at Urbana-Champaign (UIUC)
+    - National Center for Supercomputing Applications (NCSA) and Dept. of Natural Resources and Environmental Sciences (NRES), University of Illinois at Urbana-Champaign (UIUC)
+    - Fully funded by research assistantship and fellowship stipend
 - BSc (2015–2018)
-    - Computer Science and Astronomy
+    - Computer Science and Astronomy, Highest Distinction
     - University of Illinois at Urbana-Champaign (UIUC)
-    - Started in Div of Engineering Science, University of Toronto (2015–2016); transfered to UIUC (2017)
+    - Started in Div. of Engineering Science, University of Toronto (2015–2016); transfered to UIUC (2017)

 ### Work Experience